 When you select an animated object in the Viewport or Scene graph, the settings you can modify appear in the Properties panel.
 These properties are applied to the animated object as a whole, at the root (Container) level in the Scene graph, and are applied to all the subparts of the animated object.
 The subparts of animated objects cannot have different properties than their parent objects.

 When you import an animated file into Twinmotion you can use the same imported instance in all the media you create and specify distinct properties for the animated file in each media.
-For example, if you import an animated file and use it in both a video and a sequence, in the video you can set the Play mode to Once and in the sequence you can set the Play mode to Infinite.
+For example, if you import an animated file that contains more than one animation sequence, and use it in both a video and a sequence, you can use different animation sequences in each media.

 Speed | Sets the speed of an animation.
 You can override the maximum value.
 Options: 1% to 300% |